simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 - the overall change to the current account's balance;
   positive for an inflow to this account, negative for an outflow.

-- the running historical total or period total for the current account, after the transaction.
+- the running total after the transaction.
-This can be toggled with `H`.
+  With the `H` key you can toggle between
+  - the period total, which is from just the transactions displayed
-Similar to the accounts screen, the historical total is affected by transactions (filtered by the filter query) before the report start date, while the period total is not.
+  - or the historical total, which includes any undisplayed transactions before the start of the report period (and matching the filter query if any).
-If the historical total is not disturbed by a filter query, it will be the running historical balance you would see on a bank register for the current account.
+    This will be the running historical balance (what you would see on a bank's website, eg) if not disturbed by a query.

 Transactions affecting this account's subaccounts will be included in the register if the accounts screen is in tree mode,